developomp/developomp-site/packages/content/markdown/projects/developomp-site.md

 developomp-site is a monorepo managed by [turborepo](https://turbo.build/repo) and pnpm workspace.

-- https://developomp.com - about me, built with **SvelteKit**
+- https://developomp.com - about me, built with **Svelte with SvelteKit**
-- https://blog.developomp.com - Blogging site, built with **React + Vite**
+- https://blog.developomp.com - Blogging site, built with **React with NextJS**
-- https://portfolio.developomp.com - Portfolio, built with **React + Vite**
+- https://portfolio.developomp.com - Portfolio, built with **React with NextJS**
-- https://resume.developomp.com - Portfolio, simply redirects to https://developomp.com/resume

 ## Interesting Stuff